speculatrix/speaking_clock/README.md

- in Python with async keyboard handling
+This speaking clock is a demo of how to handle async keyboard events in Python